jorg-j/saptools/README.md

 Python SAP integration.

-Conversion from VBS to Py
+## VBS Conversion

-SAPConverter will take VBS recorded through SAP's built in GUI recorder and convert it into Python compatible code.
+SAPConverter.py takes SAP GUI scripts and converts to drag and drop py.

-Run SAPConverter.py open the file for conversion and the output file will contain code you can drag and drop into your project.
+Run SAPConverter.py open the file for conversion and outfile.py file will contain code you can drag and drop into your project.

 ## Connection to SAP